The Myth of the Lithuanian Conquest

 4. foreign nobility - that became naturalised in Russia;

 6. ancient noblesse - old aristocracy, noble families before 1685.

-Using the registration data from Horadnia, Miensk, Mahiloŭ, Smalensk and Viciebsk Provinces as indicative of the trends in all Litvan provinces which after 1772 fell under the Russian occupation, it is possible to conclude that the majority of registrations were contained in the first and the sixth parts.
+Using the legitimation data from Horadnia, Miensk, Mahiloŭ, Smalensk and Viciebsk Governorates as indicative of the trends in all Litvan provinces which after 1772 fell under the Russian occupation, it is possible to conclude that the majority of registrations were contained in the first and the sixth parts.
 In the above provinces, from the total number of registered families (approx. 6888) around 39% (2681 families) were registered in the sixth and around 28.6% (1969 families) in the first part.

-In the beginning, the registration process utilised in Russia was rather liberal when compared to the rules of registration devised by the Austrian and Prussian officials.
-In Russia, more rigid rules were introduced during the reign of Tsar Alexander I, when the control over all matters regarding registrations was transferred to the Heraldry Office in Petersburg.
+In the beginning, the legitimation process utilised in Russia was rather liberal when compared to the rules of registration devised by the Austrian and Prussian officials.
+In Russia, more rigid rules were introduced during the reign of Tsar Alexander I, when the control over all matters regarding legitimation was transferred to the Heraldry Office in Petersburg.
 Tsar's decrees aimed at lowering the number of nobility, and just as elsewhere, affected the less wealthy nobility, majority of which belonged to the old nobility (Uradel).
-The decrees, however, did little to protect from the registration of the wealthy usurpers, (families which before the Partitions did not belong to nobility at all).
+The decrees, however, did little to protect the legitimation of the wealthy usurpers, (families which before the Partitions did not belong to nobility at all).
 As a result, a large number of families which ancestors were army or civil officials (and who often were of lower social class), was admitted among the ranks of nobility; while a great number of old noble families lost its caste.